18 Feb Prenuptial Agreements – The Good, The Bad, and the Ugly

 Prenups: The Ugly

 Which is where things get dirty.
 No matter what you thought of your prenuptial agreement when you and your partner originally signed the contract, the fact that a judge will be interpreting the document as tensions fly and attitudes change during separation means proceedings can get ugly.
 There are a few reasons why a judge may dismiss a prenup.
 First, one or both separating partners may question the conditions under which the prenup was originally signed.
 Both partners must sign a prenup of their own accord, without being pressured in a manner that may be deemed as having vitiated consent, and both partners must have also read and understood the document in full.
 If divorce proceedings get tense and a lawyer from either partner’s team tries to argue against the validity of a prenup, common arguments often center around the conditions present when the prenup was signed Additionally, a judge may declare a prenup invalid if it was written based on false or incomplete information.
-By proving that part of either partner’s assets were not disclosed before a prenup was signed, a lawyer can show a judge that the contract was not drawn up with all the pertinent information known to both parties.
+By proving that part of either partner’s assets was not disclosed before a prenup was signed, a lawyer can show a judge that the contract was not drawn up with all the pertinent information known to both parties.
 And as a result, a judge may throw out part or all of the agreement.

 Ultimately, if divorce proceedings start to get ugly, it is important that they were drafted properly, as lawyers from both sides may attempt to challenge the document.